YOU GET ONE LIFE. DON'T MAIL IT IN.

 Please follow all instructions carefully.
 For more details about preparing for your colonoscopy, click here.

 Upon your arrival at the Endoscopy Center, you’ll be registered during the check-in process and given a consent form to read and sign.
-A clinical staff member will call you back to the pre-op area to prepare you for your procedure.
+A clinical staff member will call you back to the pre-op area to prepare you for your colonoscopy.
 Your nurse will have you change into a gown, take your vitals and make sure you are comfortable.
-Next, our anesthesia staff will start an IV as sedation may be administered prior to your procedure by our trained, certified registered nurse anesthetists, supervised by our anesthesiologists.
+Next, our anesthesia staff will start an IV as sedation may be administered prior to your colonoscopy by our trained, certified registered nurse anesthetists, supervised by our anesthesiologists.

 If an abnormal area is seen, a biopsy of the area may be taken and prepared for pathology review.
 Your physician will provide the pathology results to you as soon as they are available.

-The removal of pre-cancerous colon polyps (abnormal growths) is an important means of preventing colorectal cancer.
+The removal of high-risk colon polyps (abnormal growths) is an important means of preventing colorectal cancer.
 Tiny polyps may be totally destroyed by fulguration (burning), but any larger polyps will be removed through a painless technique called snare polypectomy in which the doctor passes a wire loop (snare) through the colonoscope to remove the attached polyp from your intestinal wall.

 After the colonoscopy, you’ll be monitored for 30 to 60 minutes until you are awake and alert.
 You may feel bloating or cramping immediately following the procedure because of air introduced into your colon during the test.

-Your physician will speak to you afterward but you may not remember this.
+Your gastroenterologist will speak to you afterward but you may not remember this.
 Therefore, with your consent, your physician will also speak with the person driving you home and our nurse will give you written instructions and the results of your procedure.
 Please plan to be at the Endoscopy Center for approximately 2 to 3 hours total.

 Because of the sedation used, someone must drive you home following your procedure and you will be asked not to drive for the rest of the day.
 Most patients are allowed to resume their normal diet after leaving the Endoscopy Center.